-Based on the investment strategy above and the Actuary's assessment of the return expectations for each asset class leads to an overall best estimate average expected return of 2.7% per annum in excess of CPI inflation at the valuation date.
+Based on the investment strategy above and the Actuary's assessment of the return expectations for each asset class leads to an overall best estimate average expected return of 3.3% per annum in excess of CPI inflation at the valuation date.
 For the purposes of setting funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations and this is expected under the Regulations and guidance.
-This margin however, has been reduced to take account of the risk management strategies implemented to reduce the volatility of returns within the investment strategy.